conekta/conekta-magento/README.md

 ![alt tag](https://raw.github.com/conekta/conekta-magento/master/readme_files/card_validation.png)

-* Card validation at Conekta's servers so you don't have to be PCI.
+* All card data is sent directly to Conekta's servers so you don't have to be PCI compliant.

 ![alt tag](https://raw.github.com/conekta/conekta-magento/master/readme_files/server_validation.png)

 Magento Version Compatibility
 -----------------------------
-The plugin has been tested for Magento 1.7 and 1.8.
-Conflicts can be found if installed in non tested Magento versions.
+The plugin has been tested in Magento 1.7 and 1.8.
+Support is not guaranteed for untested versions.

 Installation
 -----------